curbengh/phishing-filter/README.md

 ## URL-based (Vivaldi)

-_Requires Vivaldi Desktop/Android 3.3+, blocking level must be at least "Block Trackers"_
+For Vivaldi, blocking level must be at least "Block Trackers".
+Import the URL into Vivaldi's **Tracker Blocking Sources** to subscribe.

-Import the following link into Vivaldi's **Tracker Blocking Sources** to subscribe.
+For Brave, "Trackers & ads blocking" must be set to Aggressive.
+Import it under Shields > Content filtering > Add custom filter lists.

 ## Domain-based